bonina/bonina.github.io/_posts/2019-09-27-disable-service-workers-chromium.md

 <p class="message">||$csp=worker-src 'none'</p>
 If you need to exclude/whitelist some particular website from that filtering process(i.e. you need background notifications for that domain), you can specify it using the following format:
 <p class="message">||$csp=worker-src 'none',domain=~whitelistthisdomain.com</p>
 Completely close and reopen your browser.
-Now, we can successfully discard any existing Service Workers currently on your session.
-You can see this list by typing:
+The next step is to discard any existing Service Workers previously installed on your session.
+You can see the current list of Service Workers by typing:
 <p class="message">[chrome/edge/vivaldi/...]://serviceworker-internals/</p>
 Just remove one by one trough the “Unregister” button.
 That’s it!